 My Technical Process For Publishing Each Joomla Blog Post

-I'm writing this technical publishing process for both myself and other Joomla bloggers who want to elevate their technical blogging quality.
+I'm writing this technical publishing process for both myself and other Joomla bloggers who want to elevate the quality of their technical blogging.
 It's the checklist of activities I follow each time I post and publish a new article in Joomla, and it is my reference guide to ensure I don't forget any tasks during the process.
-While this will also benefit people who use systems other than Joomla, the instructions specifically focus on my preferred CMS
+While this will also benefit people who use systems other than Joomla, the instructions specifically focus on my preferred CMS.

 And.
 Here.
 We.
 Go.